Alzheimer's Disease: Warning Signs, Symptoms, Research

 The likelihood, intensity, and duration of depression among caregivers can all be lowered through available interventions.
 For example, to the extent that family members can offer emotional support to each other and perhaps seek professional consultation, they will be better prepared to help their loved one manage the illness and to recognize the limits of what they themselves can reasonably do.

 Though Alzheimer's disease cannot at present be cured, reversed, or stopped in its progression, much can be done to help both the patient and the family live through the course of the illness with greater dignity and less discomfort.
 Toward this goal, appropriate clinical interventions and community services should be vigorously sought.

-Conclusions on dietary components have at times been difficult to ascertain as results have differed between population-based studies and randomized controlled trials.
+Conclusions on dietary components have at times been difficult to ascertain, as results have differed between population-based studies and randomized controlled trials.
 There is limited evidence that light to moderate use of alcohol, particularly red wine, is associated with lower risk of Alzheimer's disease.
 There is tentative evidence that caffeine may be protective.
-A number of foods high in flavonoids such as cocoa, red wine, and tea may decrease the risk of AD.
+Many foods high in flavonoids such as cocoa, red wine, and tea may decrease the risk of AD.

-A very small minority of alzheimer's patients are under 50 years of age.
+- A minimal minority of Alzheimer's patients are under 50 years of age.
 However, most are over 65.

 - Alzheimer's disease is the exception, rather than the rule, in old age.

 - Only 5 to 6 percent of older people are afflicted by Alzheimer's disease or a related dementia, but this means approximately 3 to 4 million Americans have one of these debilitating disorders.